 As a musician, her soulful voice has earned her not just commercial success but also critical acclaim.

 Yet, it’s not just her artistic prowess that sets her apart; Gomez’s unwavering commitment to social causes and her advocacy for mental health have endeared her to a legion of fans who admire not just the artist but the compassionate human being behind the spotlight.

 And today we’ll delve into the physical manifestation of her success — a sanctuary home in Los Angeles that mirrors her personality, style, and the journey that led her to become one of the most influential figures in the entertainment industry.

 Selena bought her house in 2020 for $4.9 million

-While the whole world was in quarantine last year, Selena Gomez quietly moved out of her Studio City house and into a spacious mansion in Encino, Los Angeles.
+While the whole world was in quarantine in 2020, Selena Gomez quietly moved out of her former Studio City house and into a spacious mansion in the quiet, suburban neighborhood of Encino in Los Angeles.

 The sprawling home, which boasts 11,500 square feet, is a sight to behold.
 It has six bedrooms, ten bathrooms, and an amazing resort-style backyard.

 It sits on .87 acres of land, with a long gated driveway at the end of a cul-de-sac, giving the superstar some much-needed privacy from fans and paparazzi.

 - Amenities: a pool and spa; an outdoor kitchen off the pool; Tom Petty’s original recording studio; a rock waterfall and creek